jogramming/dbstate/README.md

  - [x] Guild tracking and acessors/iterators
  - [x] Member tracking and acessors/iterators
  - [ ] Presence tracking and acessors/iterators
- - [ ] Channel tracking and acessors (should channels be tracked on guild? probably the simplest solution)
+ - [x] Channel tracking and acessors (channels are currently both tracked on the parent guild and in a global directoryunder the ``channels:` prefix)
  - [ ] Role tracking and acessors (should roles be tracked on guild? probably the simplest solution, although it can get quite big with a lot of channels and roles)
  - [ ] Message tracking and accessors, aswell as a TTL for messages (this TTL feature will hit badger soon apperently)
  - [ ] Voice State tracking and accessors